StevenClontz/prof.clontz.org/classes/2018/08/ma238/index.md

 Much of the material for this course will be provided on this website.

-Homework will be assigned from [MyLabsPlus][mlp], which will be required as described below.
+Homework will be assigned from [MyLabsPlus][mlp], which will be assigned as described below.
 The physical textbook will not be required for this course, but may be used by students for additional reference/practice.